 Location: Burnaby Central School

-How to Apply: Students are encouraged to attend an information session.
-Registration can be done in person at Burnaby Central School (Mon-Thurs evening starting Sept 3), in person at the Administration office (5325 Kincaid), online, or by phone, 604-296-6901.
+Registration can be done in person at the Administration office (5325 Kincaid), in person at Burnaby Central School (Mon-Thurs evening starting Sept 3), online, or by phone, 604-296-6901.

 Career opportunities in the Hotel industry are growing.
 Tourism is increasing and the hotel industry is keeping up.
 If you are interested in a career in this industry, or if you currently are working in a hotel and would like to move into a position with more responsibility, this program will give you industry recognized professional certification from the American Hotel & Lodging Association's Education Institute.

 - Convention Management Certificate

 Each course runs part time, 2 evenings a week.